 This policy does not form part of any employee's contract of employment and may be amended at any time.
-The policy applies to all employees or other workers who provide services to the trust in any capacity including self-employed consultants or contractors who provide services on a personal basis and agency workers.
+The policy applies to all employees or other workers who provide services to St Michael's

+Catholic College or the St Benedict Catholic Academy Trust in any capacity including self-employed consultants or contractors who provide services on a personal basis and agency workers.